DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_da_naca0012.md

 {% include note.html content="We recommend going through the tutorial in [Get started](mydoc_get_started_download_docker.html) before running this case." %}

+## Steady flow

-The following is a data-assimilation optimization case where we try to find the velocity magnitude and angle of attack based on pressure data on the NACA0012 airfoil.
+The following is a data-assimilation optimization case where we try to find the velocity magnitude, angle of attack, and airfoil geometry based on pressure data on the NACA0012 airfoil.

 <pre>
-Case: Data assimilation optimization
+Case: Data assimilation optimization (steady-state)
 Geometry: NACA0012
-Objective function: Pressure prediction errors on the airfoil Design variables: Velocity magnitude and angle of attack at the far field
+Objective function: Pressure prediction errors on the airfoil Design variables: Velocity magnitude, angle of attack at the far field, and the shape of the airfoil
 Constraints: None
 Reynolds number: 0.6667 million
 Mesh cells: 4000